ably/ably-ui/README.md

 - module directory (TitleCase)
   - module asset files: `scripts.js` for Javascript and `styles.css` for CSS
   - component directory (TitleCase)
-    - entry asset, template and framework files (all named `component` but with adequate extensions)
-    - other files ⚠️
+    - `component.js` - this is the entry file for a component and is the only required file
+    - `components.css` - additional CSS
+    - for ruby components, you need `component.rb` and `component.html.erb`
+    - for react, `components.jsx`

 For example: